Aggressively Defending People Charged With DWI/DUI

 So you were stopped on suspicion of drunk driving, administered a urine test and then arrested for DWI.
 Could a viable defense exist?
 The answer is emphatically yes – depending on the specific circumstances of a case, the results of a DWI urine test can be challenged on one or more grounds.

 Before you decide to plead guilty, contact Sheridan & Dulas, P.A.
-In a free consultation, attorney Jeff Sheridan can review your case and discuss your options.
+In a free consultation, our attorneys can review your case and discuss your options.

 DWI Urine Testing Problems